-1 Federal Register Vol 75, No. 138, Tuesday, July 20, 2010, Rules and Regulations, "Re-Registration and Renewal of Aircraft Registration."
+&lt;sup>1 Federal Register Vol 75, No. 138, Tuesday, July 20, 2010, Rules and Regulations, "Re-Registration and Renewal of Aircraft Registration."

-2 The name of the survey has changed periodically since 1977.
+&lt;sup>2 The name of the survey has changed periodically since 1977.
 In 1993, the survey was entitled "General Aviation and Air Taxi Activity Survey" to reflect the inclusion of air taxi (on-demand Part 135) aircraft.
 In 1999, the survey name changed to General Aviation and Air Taxi Activity and Avionics Survey because questions about avionics were included every year rather than every other year.
 Since 2006, the survey has been conducted as the General Aviation and Part 135 Activity Survey.

-The GA Survey has undergone periodic revisions to content, implementation, and definition of the GA population in order to remain current with regulations, activity patterns, and aviation technology.
-Chapter 1 of this report ("Historical General Aviation and Air Taxi Measures") presents statistical estimates of fleet size and activity for survey years 2003-2014.
-When comparing estimates across years it is important to be aware of the changes in survey content and design, data collection methods, sample and population definitions as summarized in Tables A.1 through A.3.
-Chapter 1 does not include estimates for the 2011 survey year.3
+technology.
+Chapter 1 of this report ("Historical General Aviation and Air Taxi Measures") presents statistical estimates of fleet size and activity for a 12-year period.
+Tables A.1 through A.3 summarize changes in survey content and design, data collection methods, sample and population definitions that may affect comparability of statistical estimates across surveys.